 Discover Scottish Gardens at RHS Chelsea Flower Show 2017

-This year we are exhibiting for the first time at RHS Chelsea Flower Show from Tuesday 23rd to Saturday 27th of May.
-We will be representing Scotland’s magnificent collection of gardens, nurseries and garden related businesses to showcase the nation’s outstanding horticulture and plant diversity.
+Last year we exhibited for the first time at RHS Chelsea Flower Show during May.
+We represented Scotland’s magnificent collection of gardens, nurseries and garden related businesses showcasing the nation’s outstanding horticulture and plant diversity.

-By plotting our 130 members on a giant map of Scotland and with a backdrop of the country’s stunning natural landscape and horticultural wonders, Discover Scottish Gardens’ stand will make for a visually striking experience.
+By plotting our 130 members on a giant map of Scotland with a backdrop of the country’s stunning natural landscape and horticultural wonders, Discover Scottish Gardens’ stand made a visually striking experience.

-To tell Scotland’s story, there will be an eye-catching display of blue poppies (Meconopsis), a Himalayan native that is widely seen as one of Scotland’s national flowers as it grows exceptionally well north of the border as opposed to south.
-This forms part of Discover Scottish Gardens’ exhibition theme and perfectly showcases the rich variety of plant species that uniquely thrive in Scotland’s gardens.
+To tell Scotland’s story, there was an eye-catching display of blue poppies (Meconopsis), a Himalayan native that is widely seen as one of Scotland’s national flowers as it grows well north of the border.
+These were kindly provided by Kevock Garden Plants as well as some splendid trilliums and erythroniums.
+All were much admired by the visitors and provided a talking point.

 Thanks to Ruth Maclellan for the Meconopsis image, provided by the Royal Botanic Garden Edinburgh.